 UPA’s alliance with The University of Tennessee Medical Center, University Health System, Inc., and The Graduate School of Medicine remains a strong and versatile relationship positioned to move in any direction that health care leads.

 UPA is physician established, physician owned and physician trusted since 1995.

 Visit UPA’s website for career opportunities, membership directory and locations at www.upasolutions.com

-The UT Center for Advanced Medical Simulation, established in early 2007, is a state of the art 6500 square foot simulation center offering medical teams at the UT Graduate School of Medicine (UTGSM), UT Medical Center (UTMC), and healthcare professionals across the region opportunities to master medical skills using life-size human patient simulators, laparoscopic and endoscopic simulators, and other skills-building models.
+The UT Center for Advanced Medical Simulation, established in early 2007, is a state of the art 6500 square foot simulation center.
+As one of our most dynamic team member resources, it offers medical teams at the UT Graduate School of Medicine (UTGSM), UT Medical Center (UTMC), and health care professionals across the region opportunities to master medical skills using life-size human patient simulators, laparoscopic and endoscopic simulators, and other skills-building models.